Protecting the Public

-It seems, you are having a similar experience, with someone providing services under the term “Hypnotherapy.”
-I can’t speak to the level of regulation the term “hypnotherapy” requires specifically.
+It seems you are having a similar experience, with someone providing services under the term “Hypnotherapy”.

-I think that the best approach for counselors is going to be one where you emphasize your strengths to potential clients.
+If you’re trying to practice in the same marketplace, I think that a good approach for you and other licensed mental health professionals (counselors, social workers, psychologists) is to emphasize your strengths to potential clients.
 This might include:

-- Showing the difference in caliber of education and licensure you possess
+1 – Showing the difference in the caliber of education and licensure you possess

-- Being eligible to accept client’s insurance (which unlicensed providers can’t do)
+2 – Being eligible to accept clients’ insurance (which unlicensed providers can’t do)

-- Patient/Client Privilege — The legal protection of clients privacy licensed counselors have, but others don’t.
+3 – Patient/Client Privilege — the legal protection of client privacy licensed counselors have, but others don’t

 Jeremy, I hope this helps!!